Special Education Office

 Dr. McGinley is a Professor of Special Education at West Chester University.
 She has taught field and pedagogy coursework, courses on working with the family, behavior management, multicultural and urban education, and action research.
 Dr. McGinley received her doctorate from Temple University in Special Education/minor in Communication Disorders, and is also certified to teach Secondary Education/English.
 She has held a number of positions from classroom teaching to directing therapeutic programs.
 Her interests are in the areas of communication and behavior disorders, inclusive, diverse classrooms and urban communities, and legal issues in education.
 Dr. McGinley serves as a state hearing officer.
 She is committed to supporting professionals and families in working with persons with diverse needs.
 Dr. McGinley has resided in Philadelphia for many years where she volunteers with children and takes advantage of the many cultural, edible and recreational offerings of a large city.

-Corinne Murphy received her Ph.D. from The Ohio State University with a concentration in applied behavior analysis and special education.
+Corinne Murphy earned her Ph.D. from The Ohio State University with a concentration in applied behavior analysis and special education.
 She holds a master's degree in applied behavior analysis and bachelor's degree in psychology and speech and hearing science, both from The Ohio State University.
-Dr. Murphy is a Board Certified Behavior Analyst - Doctoral (BCBA-D) who has taught children with mild to severe disabilities including those with learning delays, emotional behavior disorders, and autism.
+Dr. Murphy is a Board Certified Behavior Analyst at the Doctoral level (BCBA-D) who has taught children with mild to severe disabilities including those with learning delays, emotional behavior disorders, and autism.
 She has worked as an autism inclusion coordinator in the urban school district of Columbus, Ohio.
 In addition, Dr. Murphy served several years as a case supervisor of the Children's Hospital Autism Center, Intensive Behavioral Intervention Clinic, in Columbus, Ohio.
 Her research interests include language development by children with autism as well as language interventions and functional behavior assessments.
-Outside the academic realm, Dr. Murphy is an avid trombone player and a very emphatic college football fan.
+Dr. Murphy currently serves as the Executive Director for the Southeastern Pennsylvania Autism Resource Center (SPARC), www.sparcwc.org.
+In addition, she serves as Facilitator of the WCU Council for Professional Education (CPE).
+Outside the academic realm, Dr. Murphy coaches Special Olympics Swimming and plays catcher for the APSCUF Rams rec softball team.

 Tara Guerriero attended Northwestern University where she received her Ph.D. in Learning Disabilities, with a concentration in Cognitive Neuroscience.
 She also received her Master of Arts degree in Learning Disabilities and her Bachelor of Science degree in Communication Sciences and Disorders with a concentration in Learning Disabilities and a minor in Psychology from Northwestern University.
 Dr. Guerriero is certified as a Special Education Teacher in the state of Pennsylvania, as well as a Learning Behavior Specialist in Learning Disabilities in the state of Illinois.
 She was both a clinician and supervisor in a learning clinic at Northwestern University, where she provided remediation for children with learning disabilities and conducted psycho-educational evaluations of children and adults for the purpose of identifying and diagnosing learning disabilities.
 Dr. Guerriero’s research interests in the field of Learning Disabilities include both assessment and teaching within the areas of mathematics and reading.
 Her dissertation was entitled, “The Role of Language Comprehension and Computation in Mathematical Word Problem Solving Among Students with Different Levels of Computation Achievement.”